 We can demonstrate an unbiased view by presenting:

 - The research findings including a discussion of the issues that may have caused us to draw the wrong conclusions;

 - The biological and evolutionary precedents for sexual function;

 - How and why men and women’s sexual behaviours differ; and

 - How orgasm is achieved regardless of sex and orientation.

-‘Learn About Sexuality’ presents the facts and reasoning that explain the sexual behaviours exhibited by different individuals.
-This site provides parents, teachers and children with the appropriate material to build an understanding of some of the sexual issues that may arise throughout our lives.
+Learn About Sexuality presents the facts and logical reasoning to explain our sexual behaviours and responses.
+This book provides parents, teachers adults and children with the appropriate material to build an understanding of some of the sexual issues that may arise throughout our lives.

 The scientist who investigates sexual behaviour seems under especial obligation to make his findings available to the maximum number of persons, for there are few aspects of human biology with which more persons are more often concerned.
 (Alfred Kinsey 1953)